dkam/datacenter_detector/README.md

 # DatacenterDetector
 This Gem wouldn't be possble without the work done here : https://incolumitas.com/pages/Datacenter-IP-API/

-The gem caches responses, including the supplied network, in SQLite.
+The gem caches responses, including the supplied netblock, in SQLite.
+Subsequent lookups which are in the same netblock will be cached.

 To experiment with DatacenterDetector, run `bin/console` for an interactive prompt.